Johnny Depp Reportedly Tried To Get Amber Heard Fired From

 The op-ed does not name Depp, but he retaliated with a $50 million defamation lawsuit, his lawyers claiming the piece “depended on the central premise that Ms. Heard was a domestic abuse victim and that Mr. Depp perpetrated domestic violence against her" and that it was that "part of an elaborate hoax to generate positive publicity for Ms. Heard and advance her career."

-Reps for Heard did not immediately respond to Refinery29's request for comment.
+Reps for Depp and Heard did not immediately respond to Refinery29's request for comment.

 Advertisement